ringcentral/rc-unified-crm-extension/docs/netsuite.md

 RingCentral's integration with NetSuite helps streamline communications with contacts, and helps staffing agents better support contacts through the entire sales order pipeline by helping to manage and store communication history for all contacts.

-## Prerequisites
+!!! warning "Prerequisites"

-The current version of the NetSuite integration requires NetSuite version 2024.2 or later.
+    * The current version of the NetSuite integration requires NetSuite version 2024.1 or later.
+    * NetSuite users must have [REST Web Services](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_1544787084.html#Related-Topics) enabled.

 ## Install the SuiteApp